06 Dec How To Avoid Parasites While Travelling

 When you travel to developing countries, you should only use bottled water.
 I have realized that I should use it whenever I need some liquid.
 I even use bottled water when I brush my teeth or drink juices.
 Be aware of that restaurants usually, use tap water in their drinks and ice cubes.

 It is recommended to get vaccinated before you go to some developing countries.
 This is especially needed in African countries and some places in Asia and South America.
-Be aware that vaccination can give you side effects that can remind you of a stomach flu.
+Be aware that vaccination can give you side effects that can remind you of the stomach flu.

 What to do if you already got the runs?

 If it has been more than three days – you should go to the doctor.
 Before that, you can also ask at the pharmacy and they can give you something for dehydration or medications that don’t need a prescription.
 If it is really bad, where you are throwing up and everything you eat and drink you need to go to the doctor or emergency right away.
 It can be dangerous.
 For many of the worst cases the doctor will give you antibiotics, but it might be the only way to get rid of it.

-A natural antibiotics that I swear by is garlic, raw garlic.
+Natural antibiotics that I swear by is garlic, raw garlic.
 Yes, it sucks and it is super spicy and your breath will stink for days.
-However, it is proven to be a natural antibiotics.
+However, it is proven to be natural antibiotics.
 See link Here.

 I have used it many times for upset stomach and it works for me!